dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Tools should make users feel like pilot, not like mechanics".
 There is a good way to hide complexity and there is a bad way.
 Comes down to good abstractions.

++ Be self aware about your self awareness - Erik.

 + “The drugs of the future will be computers.
 The computers of the future will be drugs.” — T. McKenna

 + Measure what matters.